-The Protocol is due for review as part of the Committee's rolling programme of looking at each of the codes and protocols in the Constitution.
-Also, in recent months the Council has undertaken work around specific aspects of the working relationship such as case handling for Councillors and the Flintshire Standard.
+The Protocol has been reviewed as part of the Standards Committee's rolling programme of looking at each of the codes and protocols in the Constitution.
+Also, towards the end of 2019 and in early 2020 the Council had undertaken work around specific aspects of the working relationship such as case handling for Councillors and the Flintshire Standard.
 It is appropriate that the protocol should be amended to incorporate the results of that work.
 Lastly, it is appropriate to update the protocol to strengthen the guidance on relationships between employees and Councillors in light of the recent Case Tribunal.